Why Dave Ramsey Is Wrong On Mutual Funds

 Dave Ramsey's Definition of Risk Tolerance Is Wrong

-Dave says that investors may need to adjust the aggressive portion of the portfolio if their risk tolerance is low, and he says that risk tolerance "means you have a shorter time to keep your money invested."
+Dave says that investors may need to adjust the aggressive portion of the portfolio if their risk tolerance is low, which means you have a shorter time to keep your money invested.
 No, the amount of time is the investor's time horizon, which is measured from today until to the end of the investment objective or savings goal, which has nothing to do with risk tolerance.
 The true definition of risk tolerance refers to the amount of market risk, especially the volatility (ups and downs), an investor can tolerate.

 An 80-year-old can have a high-risk tolerance and a 20-year-old can have a low-risk tolerance.
 The amount of risk an investor can tolerate is completely about emotions or feelings, not an amount of time.

 What Dave Ramsey probably means when he says "risk tolerance" is what I call "risk capacity," which is the amount of risk someone can "afford" to take.
 For example, even if you consider yourself an aggressive investor (high-risk tolerance), it may not be wise to have 100% of your retirement savings in stocks just one year before you plan to retire.
 Likewise, if you have 40 years until retirement (long time horizon, high-risk capacity) but you have low-risk tolerance, you won't be served well by putting all of your 401(k) money in a stable value fund.